Atlas975/Notes/1-DiscreteMath&Algorithms/Cartesian_product.md

 # Cartesian product
 [[Sets]]
-- Note that the cart
+- Note that the Cartesian  product also creates a set
 - Result of ordered pair:

 >![[Pasted image 20211028194010.png]]